patchamama/The-last-book-page/README-backend.md

 }
 ```

-- Define Media Storage URL and place directly below
+- Define the Media Storage URL and place it directly below

 ```
 MEDIA_URL = '/media/'
 ```

-- Define Default File Storage to Cloudinary and place directly below
+- Define Default File Storage to Cloudinary and place it directly below

 ```
 DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
 ```

-### Create an `env.py` file within the top level directory with the follow content:
+### Create an `env.py` file within the top-level directory with the following content:

 ```
 import os